Artemiy7/ticket/README.md

 | pdf-generator | 8083   |  |
 | currency-exchange | 8082   |  |
 | bank-simulator | 8081   |  |

-<h3 align="left">!
-The project is not yet completed and still is in the development phase !</h3>

 <h3 align="left">ticket-payment:</h3>